Mō te Rōpū Hauora Kāinga me te Hapori

 Community-based agencies and companies employ support workers, caregivers and health care professionals to provide these services.
 Home support for those living with disability and injury related needs can also be provided by family carers.
 It can be managed by the person using the services or by their representative.

-Who pays for home health care services?
+Who pays for home and community health support services?

 For those living with impairments caused by accident or injury, a doctor or other health provider will complete a referral form, or people can contact ACC directly.
 If ACC accepts the claim and agrees to pay for home support, it will allocate a 'package of care' in straightforward cases, or arrange a more detailed assessment for more complex cases.
 The services can then be delivered by support workers employed by organisations including our members.